The RANZCR Faculty of Clinical Radiology is the peak body for diagnostic and interventional radiology in Australia and New Zealand.

 It acts in the following areas to advance the profession and its relationships with government, the wider medical system and the public:

 The Faculty of Clinical Radiology is governed by a Council, which oversees all bodies within the Faculty.
-For details of the current members of the Council see related documents below.

 The Faculty also has committees for specific operational areas, and Special Interest Groups and reference groups for subspecialties and areas of practice.